yeduvamshiy/lead_scoring_proj/README.md

 The Lead Scoring Project aims to simplify the process of scoring leads based on various parameters such as designations, employee count, and engagement.
 The system is built with a Flask backend and a React frontend, providing an interactive interface for users to manage and score their leads.

+This system leverages Sentence-BERT (SBERT), a state-of-the-art model for semantic similarity, to classify designations into predefined categories.
+This allows for a more accurate and efficient lead scoring process.

 ## Features

-* Upload CSV files containing lead data
+**Advanced Designation Classification**: Utilizes SBERT to accurately classify job titles into predefined categories.
-* Adjust weights for different designations and factors
+**Customizable Scoring**: Adjust weights for different designations, employee count, and engagement levels.
-* Download the scored CSV file
-* Easy setup with Docker
+**CSV Upload and Download**: Easily upload your leads in CSV format and download the scored results.
+**Docker Support**: Simplified deployment with Docker.

 ## Installation